pdiliberto/cloud-templates/GCP/failover.same-net.api.2nics.byol/README.md

 proxyProtocol | No | Enter the proxy protocol: http or https.

-An instance name for each big-ip instance can be specified.
+An instance name for each big-ip instance can be specified in this version.
 If you want to use standard naming please use version 1.1 of this template, or leave "default" as instanceName1.
+If you specify a custom instance name for instanceName1 and you leave 'default' for instanceName2, the template will add '1' and '2' to instanceName1 respectively to give a name to both instances.
+If you have very specific requirements for naming, you can use custom names for both instances, and the template will assign your custom names to both instances.
+Please be aware of the GCP constraints for instance names:
+   * Name must consist of lowercase letters (a-z), numbers, and hyphens
+   * Name must start with a lowercase letter

 Parameter | Required | Description
 --- | --- | ---